open-simh/.github/docs/simdocs/simh_doc.md

 If the file does not exist, and the -e switch was not specified, a new file is created, and an appropriate message is printed.
 If the -e switch was specified, a new file is not created, and an error message is printed.
-If the --n switch was specified, a new file is created or the existing file is truncated to zero length.
+If the –n switch was specified, a new file is created or the existing file is truncated to zero length.

 If the -r switch is specified, or the file is write protected, ATTACH